 Medical Editor: John P. Cunha, DO, FACOEP

 Cefizox (ceftizoxime for injection) is an antibiotic used to treat many kinds of bacterial infections, including severe or life-threatening forms.
-The brand name of this medication is discontinued, but generic versions may be available.
-Common side effects include pain, irritation, or hardening where the injection was given; stomach pain, nausea, vomiting; numbness or tingling; headache; or vaginal itching or discharge.
+The brand name Cefizox is discontinued, but generic versions may be available.
+Common side effects of Cefizox include injection site reactions (pain, irritation, or hardening), stomach pain, stomach cramps, nausea, vomiting, indigestion, diarrhea, numbness or tingling, headache, or vaginal itching or discharge.

 The usual adult dosage is 1 or 2 grams of Cefizox every 8 to 12 hours.
 Cefizox may interact with other antibiotics.
 Tell your doctor all medications and supplements you use.
 Cefizox is not expected to be harmful to a fetus.
 Tell your doctor if you are pregnant or plan to become pregnant during treatment.
 This drug can pass into breast milk and may harm a nursing baby.
 Consult your doctor before breastfeeding.

 Our Cefizox (ceftizoxime for injection) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.